To be greater and to aspire further

 Executive Head Teacher based at Gomer Junior School having worked in education since the year 2000, teaching in a variety of settings ranging from nursery through to secondary.
 Primary practice is being cascaded across the GFM with a focus on the TES award winning gSTEM as a catalyst for cross-MAT working.
 Primary GFM practice has a clear focus on a balanced and broad curriculum rich with opportunity.

 Ian is the Chief Executive of the Gosport and Fareham Multi-Academy Trust.
-The GFM is the first local Multi-Academy Trust (MAT) in Hampshire.
+The GFM is the first local Multi-Academy Trust (MAT) in Hampshire, United Kingdom.
 Prior to its formation in 2017, he was the Headteacher of Bay House School during which time all five Ofsted inspections judged the leadership to be outstanding.

 Kerry is the headteacher of Rowner Junior School having previously been the deputy headteacher.
 Following her time in Kent and Medway as both a member of school leadership teams and acting deputy headteacher Kerry returned to her hometown of Gosport.